yanisvdc/cramR/README.md

 ## 📚 What is CRAM?

 The **CRAM method** is a powerful approach for **simultaneously learning and evaluating decision rules**—such as individualized treatment rules (ITRs)—from data.
-It is particularly relevant in high-stakes applications where decisions must be both personalized and justified.
+It is particularly relevant in high-stakes applications where decisions must be both personalized and statistically reliable.

 Common examples include: